What to Look for in a SR&ED Time Tracking Software

 Your team members must be able to also write notes, comments as well as specific project updates.
 Having these comments tied to the time and date inserted into the software is also important.
 We will discuss this a later in this article.

 Work these days rarely happens just 9 to 5 and only in the office.
 Having software that is accessible to your team members outside the office is important.
-This way any work completed off hours or when your teammates are working from home can also kept track of.
+This way any work completed off-hours or when your teammates are working from home can also be kept track of.

 Projects often start with a small core of team members.
 As projects progress and activities surrounding the project grows, more team members may be added to during the life of the project.
 The SR&ED time tracking software you chose must be able to easily scale with the growth of your team.

 This is one of the more important features to look at when looking at any SR&ED time tracking software.
 Reporting must be easy to use and easy to understand.
 With our own clients, we generally pair with an engineering lead to review all of the project hours and as a first pass, identify those that have the most hours while displaying characteristics of SR&ED eligibility.
 Without SR&ED time tracking software, this would be a difficult task to perform for all companies except for the smallest of teams.
 At a minimum, the reporting capability of your time tracking software should allow you to: